 Growing Young Adult Leaders

 Juggling school, work, friends, and growing into one’s own is no easy feat for any young adult.
-Our Young Leaders Network is more than 250 strong with monthly meetings in Boston, Portland ME, and Providence RI, with programs about to take root in Central MA, Western MA, and Central NH this fall.
+Our Young Leaders Network is more than 300 strong with monthly meetings in cities across New England.
+In September 2019, we were awarded a $250,000 grant to expand our services to children, youth, and families in NH using AmeriCorps members.
+A $50,000 AmeriCorps Planning Grant and two service members are paving a similar path in MA.

-I was proud to announce our endowment earlier this year: a critical step forward in helping people and families affected by epilepsy in New England for the long-term.
-The establishment of an endowment fund will enable Epilepsy Foundation New England to invest and grow contributions from donors in perpetuity.
+Our endowment, started in December 2017, has grown to $2.8 Million: The establishment of an endowment fund will enable Epilepsy Foundation New England to invest and grow contributions from donors in perpetuity.
 Through the endowment, Epilepsy Foundation New England will be able to look beyond immediate funding needs and ensure that programs, interventions, and financial aid will be available to future generations.
 The endowment fund increases the sustainability of its programs and ensures long-term stability for Epilepsy Foundation New England.

 Make a Gift

-Our 9 Camp Programs include new partnerships with Ironstone Farm in Andover MA, Sail to Prevail in Newport RI, and Waypoint Adventure, opening up new camp experiences in Lincoln RI, Worcester MA, and Portland ME.
-We’ve always believed strongly in providing camp experiences to individuals and families fighting epilepsy because we’ve seen the support it can provide both.
-Thanks to a recent program evaluation, we have new data to show how critical camp is to our kids and families.
-Camps have a very favorable impact on campers’ “having fun,” willingness to try new things and take on challenges, improving sense of self, showing respect for self and community, ability to build healthy relationships, increasing confidence to work through health challenges, and willingness to contribute to family, school, or community.
+Our 12 Camp Programs, Young Adult Retreats, and Adult Retreats provide important opportunities for people living with epilepsy to build community, find support, learn new skills, and have fun.
+Program evaluation data show that our kids camps have a very favorable impact on campers’ “having fun,” willingness to try new things and take on challenges, improving sense of self, showing respect for self and community, ability to build healthy relationships, increasing confidence to work through health challenges, and willingness to contribute to family, school, or community.

 Reaching New England

-Reaching New England – The Foundation’s leadership team now includes Councils who meet monthly in RI, NH, and ME.
+The Foundation’s leadership team now includes Councils who meet monthly in RI, NH, ME, Western MA, and Eastern MA.
 Councils provide leadership for the epilepsy community in their regions and ensure that services and strategy are attuned to each area’s unique strengths and challenges.
 Staffed by regional Field Service Managers, Councils contribute to networking and community-building activities for the epilepsy community in their area; select and help run programs and activities that engage and connect people with epilepsy and their loved ones to each other and to the Foundation; support fundraising activities such as our Walk for Epilepsy; act as ambassadors for Epilepsy Foundation New England; support advocacy work in the region/state; and work as individuals and as a Council to implement strategies that decrease the stigma of epilepsy.
-On July 2, we hired our newest Field Service Manager: Sarah Specht will facilitate our ability to help people in Central and Western MA.

 Investing in Research

-In March, we held our 2nd annual Innovation in Epilepsy fundraising event, showcasing the amazing work happening right here in New England, and yielding $50,000 to support the Epilepsy Innovation Institute
+In March, we held our 3rd annual Innovation in Epilepsy fundraising event, showcasing the amazing work happening right here in New England, and yielding more than $100,000 to support the Epilepsy Innovation Institute.

 Together, we are helping thousands of people and families affected by epilepsy in New England, and I'm honored to work with and for each of you on our journey.